julianschill/moonshine/README.md

 # moonshine
-Controlling LEDs from Klipper using LED Control from jackw01.
+Controlling LEDs from [Klipper](https://www.klipper3d.org) using [LED Control](https://github.com/jackw01/led-control) and a moonraker component.
 This repository contains the files and an installation script.

 ## Installation